The Kliq: The MSG "Curtain Call"

 In April 1996, Nash and Hall signed contracts with WCW, the WWF's top competitor, with whom the company was embroiled in a bitter rivalry.
 Accounts have differed as to what led to the men's departure.
 Wrestling commentators have speculated that their contracts were allowed to expire in order to cripple The Kliq's influence in the company, while official WWE media asserts that Nash and Hall were simply offered more money by WCW than the WWF was able to promise them at the time.
 Hall himself claimed he left because he felt his pay in the WWF had plateaued, while Nash has stated he left because WCW offered a guaranteed contract, something the WWF had been unwilling to do for any wrestler at that point.

-Nash and Hall's last contracted match for the WWF took place on May 19, 1996 at Madison Square Garden.
+Nash and Hall's last contracted match for the WWF took place on May 19, 1996, at Madison Square Garden.
 At the time, Levesque and Nash were wrestling as villains, while Michaels and Hall were fan favorites.
 At the end of the night, Michaels wrestled Nash in a steel cage match.
-Immediately after the match, Hall entered the ring and hugged Michaels; this was not seen as unusual in-story, as both wrestlers were fan favorites.
+Immediately after the match, Hall entered the ring and hugged Michaels; this was not seen as unusual in-story, as both wrestlers were babyfaces.
 However, Levesque then entered the ring and hugged Hall, followed by Nash.
 The four wrestlers then group hugged for several seconds before they turned to face the crowd with their arms raised together.
 Waltman, who himself would leave for WCW shortly after the incident, was in drug rehab at the time and thus didn't participate.

 Their actions – dubbed the "Curtain Call" – scandalized WWF management.
 At the time, most major wrestling promotions, the WWF included, prided themselves on maintaining kayfabe – the illusion that all of the events which transpired in-ring were real and unscripted, and that wrestlers' on-screen rivalries extended outside of the ring.
 The company had a strict policy of onscreen rivals not breaking character by associating with one another on WWF programming, as a means of maintaining storylines and feuds between wrestlers, which sometimes lasted for years and could unravel in seconds if the two feuding wrestlers were seen associating as friends in public.
 WWF Chairman Vince McMahon was reported to have initially given his tacit approval for a "farewell" ceremony, but did not realize that it would become so elaborate.
 The severity of the incident was further compounded by the revelation that the event—which was not broadcast on television—had been filmed by two fans, Mani Mohtadi and Jason Cosmides, who had smuggled a camcorder past security.
 Stills from the footage were widely disseminated online and in wrestling magazines at the time, bringing the Curtain Call to a wider audience than if it had not been recorded.